Unmatched Dedication to Quality Improvement

 QI initiatives and projects are developed after careful consideration that includes the potential positive impact on member health outcomes.
 The progress of QI initiatives and projects is regularly evaluated and updated.
 The outcomes of all quality initiatives and studies are evaluated annually to identify any trends.
 In addition, results from the annual evaluation are used when setting objectives for the upcoming year.

-- “Excellent” accreditation status through the National Committee for Quality Assurance (NCQA®)
+- “Commendable” accreditation status through the National Committee for Quality Assurance (NCQA®)

 - The highest possible percentile ranking (NCQA 90th percentile) for the following Healthcare Effectiveness Data and Information Set (HEDIS®) measures:

-- Member rating of health plan, personal doctor, health care, customer service, rating of specialist, coordination of care, customer service and getting needed care exceeded the 90th percentile benchmark ranking from Quality Compass as measured by the annual member satisfaction survey.
-View the full 2019 Consumer Assessment of Healthcare Providers and Systems (CAHPS®) results.
+- Member rating of health plan and personal doctor exceeded the 90th percentile benchmark ranking from Quality Compass as measured by the annual member satisfaction survey.

 QI initiatives are aimed at delivering continued improvement